 Summer, 1998 - George asks Dan Notti to meet with David and Judy to help them with undefined "marital difficulties."
 After meeting with them 3 times over the space of 5-6 months it is apparent that nothing of substance is being accomplished.
-In a worker’s contribution Dan informs George of this fact and strongly recommends they be removed from San Luis Obispo.
-The basis for recommendation is the deteriorating testimony David and Judy have in their personal lives and the increasing division with the leading brothers in San Luis Obispo.
-There is no discussion about that recommendation.
+In a Worker’s contribution Dan informs George of this fact and strongly recommends they be removed from San Luis Obispo.
+The basis for recommendation is the deteriorating testimony David and Judy have in their personal lives and the increasing division with the Leading Brothers in San Luis Obispo.
+George does not pursue discussion about that recommendation in the meeting.

 September, 1999 - Mike and Cheryl Zach live in David and Judy's home for a month at Mark Miller's suggestion.
+In 2003 Judy writes about this episode, its terrible repercussions for her, and the complete absence of intervention and follow-through.
 They witness David’s instability and they attempt to mediate between Judy and Betty.
-They recommend to George that David be accountable to someone in the work and urge him as a father to talk to David.
+They recommend to George that David be accountable to someone in the Work, and urge him as a father to talk to David.
 They do not suggest that David and Judy be removed from San Luis Obispo.
-Years later (February, 2003) Judy writes about Mike and Cheryl's visit.

 February, 2000 - Brent and Suzanne T. officially leave the Geftakys ministry.

 September 17, 2000 - Heide J., a close friend of Judy, sends an e-mail to the leadership in SLO saying she could no longer be involved with the gathering because they had been "covering up wife abuse" for years.
+Heide also submits her account of the abuse to the website, Cult Education Institute.
 The same night she sends the e-mail she receives a phone call from one of the leaders in SLO asking her how she could write such "lies".

 October 1, 2000 - Mark Miller meets with David to discuss with him a number of accusations that he hears about David: that he was threatening and abusing Judy before she left him, that he is drinking, smoking, and into pornography, and that he is misusing money given him.
 David denies all these accusations.